 Finding your spam folder in the Gmail app for either Android or iOS is very easy.
 Tap the three horizontal lines at the top left.

 This opens up the folder and label list.
 Scroll down that list, and you’ll eventually see the Spam folder.
 If you click on that folder, you’ll find all emails that have tripped the spam filter somehow and ended up there.

 There are two things you can now do with your spam mail.
 First, you can empty the spam folder by deleting them all (or you could wait 30 days for Gmail to do it for you automatically).

-Or secondly, if you see an email that shouldn’t be in the spam folder, open it and click Report as not spam.
+The other thing you can do is open an email that shouldn’t be in the spam folder and click Report as not spam.
 This will send the email back to the inbox.

 How to find your Gmail spam folder (desktop)